ICT381/ict381-lab-notes/LAB_3B.md

 `expect()` is the wait.
 It checks, and if the answer is no it waits a moment and checks again, until it passes or about five seconds have gone by. `assert` takes a single snapshot.

 > The seeded database has 6 packages.
-If your count is different, use the number you actually see -
+If your count is different, use the number you actually see.
-> and then ask yourself why it differs.

 ### You are already getting a lot of waiting for free